databricks/spark-xml/README.md

 # Spark XML Library

+- This package is yet buggy and hacky, and tested only on a small dataset.
+In addition, it has not even been uploaded in Maven.
+So, I do not recommand to use this for a production purpose until CI integration process is finished (under development) and this becomes stable.

 - A library for parsing and querying XML data with Apache Spark, for Spark SQL and DataFrames.
 The structure and test tools are mostly copied from databricks/spark-csv.